Implementation-defined behavior¶

 The way to determine whether this

-refers to a terminal capable of displaying Unicode is the same as specified for void vprint_unicode(FILE* stream, string_view fmt, format_args args);.
-This function is used for otherstd::print
+FILE*refers to a terminal capable of displaying Unicode is the same as specified for void vprint_unicode(FILE* stream, string_view fmt, format_args args);.
+This function is used for otherstd::printoverloads that don’t take anostream&argument.

 [sf.cmath] Mathematical Special Functions: Large indices¶

 Most functions within the Mathematical Special Functions section contain integral indices.
-The Standard specifies the result for larger indices as implementation-defined.
+The C++ standard specifies the result for larger indices as implementation-defined.
 Libc++ pursuits reasonable results by choosing the same formulas as for indices below that threshold.
-E.g.
+E.g.,

 [stringbuf.cons] Whether sequence pointers are initialized to null pointers¶